ContentMine/workshop-resources/software-tutorials/getpapers/README.md

 npm install --global getpapers
 ```

-Elsewhere you need to have node and node package manger installed.
+Elsewhere you need to have node and node package manager installed.
 You may need to be a superuser and type:
 ```
 sudo npm install --global getpapers
 ```